Application Requirements for Online Master’s Program

 Official transcripts from all universities attended (Original language and English translations are both needed for international applicants)

-- International applicants must upload a copy of any undergraduate diplomas or provisional certificates if diplomas have not been awarded, in original language and in English.
+- International applicants must upload a copy of baccalaureate degree diploma, or provisional certificate showing expected graduation date if diploma have not been awarded, in original language and in English.

 - GRE is NOT required.